Netflix/vmaf/README.md

 ###Create a Dataset

 To begin with, create a dataset file following the format in [example_dataset.py](example_dataset.py).
 A dataset is a collection of distorted videos, each has a unique asset ID and a corresponding reference video, identified by a unique content ID.
-Each distorted video is also associated with a MOS (mean opinion score), or differential MOS (DMOS), which is obtained through subjective experiments.
+Each distorted video is also associated with subjective quality score, typically a MOS (mean opinion score), obtained through subjective study.
 An example code snippets that defines a dataset is as follows:

 ```
 dataset_name = 'example'